chriswang27/MyStudyNotes/System Design/ML Design/notes/Machine Learning System Design Interview.md

 #### Content-based filtering

-1. User A engaged with videos XX and YY in the past
+1. User A engaged with videos X and Y in the past
-2. Video ZZ is similar to video XX and video YY
+2. Video Z is similar to video X and video Y
-3. The system recommends video ZZ to user AA
+3. The system recommends video Z to user A

 Content-based filtering has pros and cons.